vincetrain/samba/README.md

 ## TODO:
 - [ ] Hide plaintext passwords in users.conf (if possible/needed)
 - [ ] Add support for automatic creation of shared shares (with groups)
+- [ ] Write a working healthcheck for this container

 ## Usage  🐳